avinashs15/apiTestCasesChakram/README.md

             -- data

-                data.json (has username, password and other enveironment data)
+                data.json (has username, password and other enveironment data) => Note .
+Provide your github username and password

             --mochawesome-report